Skip to contents

 Value

-An S3 list of class c("cal_time_lunar", "mt_calendar") containing the named time unit classes of the lunar calendar.
-Each unit is accessible via $ notation and calling it with a step size and location produces a time granule (e.g., 1 synodic month granule as cal_time_lunar$month(1L, lat = 0, lon = 0)).
-Because lunar phases depend on the observer's position, each unit constructor requires lat and lon arguments.
+An S3 list of class c("cal_time_lunar", "mt_calendar") containing the named time unit classes of the synodic lunar calendar.
+Each unit is accessible via $ notation and calling it with a step size produces a time granule (e.g., 1 synodic month granule as cal_time_lunar$month(1L)).
+Lunar month and phase boundaries are location-independent.

 Details